1) Multiple drains are backed up.

 - Use a fiber optic sewer line camera to look down the sewer line and figure out what to do next.

 The clog could be caused by the wrong items being flushed, old pipes not being able to handle the traffic (especially if you have company over).
 Or, if you have an older home with mature trees on your property, there is a chance that the roots have grown into the pipes underground, causing the backup.
-These answers are usually not easy to identify under a fiber optic sewer line camera is used.
+These answers are usually not easy to identify unless a fiber optic sewer line camera is used.

 Contact a plumber to clear any internal drain lines and to clear the private sewer line from your home to the connection on the Authority's main line.
 Once the private sewer line is cleared to the Authority's main sewer line and all roots, grease, and debris have been removed, then the private line should drain as normal.
 This should be done before you contact the Authority to investigate the issue.